tryyang2001/tp/docs/DeveloperGuide.md

     2. Test case: `add e/running c/200` \
        Expected: A new Exercise Item is added to the Exercise List.
 Details of the added exercise are shown.
        The date of the exercise is the date when the user calls this command.
-    3. Test case: `add e/running c/200 d/x` (where x is a date in DD-MM-YYYY format and within 7 days of today) \
+    3. Test case: `add e/running c/200 d/x` (where x is a date in DD-MM-YYYY format and within the past 7 days of today) \
        Expected: A new Exercise Item is added to the Exercise List.
 Details of the added exercise are shown.
        The date of the exercise is the date that the user input.
-    4. Test case: `add e/running c/200 d/x` (where x is a date in DD-MM-YYYY format and not within 7 days of today) \
+    4. Test case: `add e/running c/200 d/x` (where x is a date in DD-MM-YYYY format and not within the past 7 days of today) \
        Expected: No Exercise Item is added to the Exercise List.
-Error message will show up and inform the user that a valid date (within 7 days of today) is needed.
+Error message will show up and inform the user that a valid date within 7 days of today is required.
 2. Viewing Exercise Items
     1. Test case: `view e/` when the Exercise List is empty\
        Expected: Message indicating that the Exercise List is empty is shown.